freckle/stack-action/README.md

 # Stack Action

-GitHub Action to build, test, and lint a stack-based Haskell project.
+GitHub Action to build and test a stack-based Haskell project.

 ## Usage